MenacingLamprey/StemEd/README.md

 ## Getting started

-All data is stored in JSON format and should be stored in either a local instance of a NoSQL database or an online service, such as Mongo Atlas.
-A .env file should be made in the server folder following the sample.env example.
-Afterwards the user can install all node dependencies and the command npm run seed to populate their database with the available lessons.
-A user can then simply navigate to the webpage and interact with the lessons.
+1. All data is stored in JSON format and should be stored in either a local instance of a NoSQL database or an online service, such as Mongo Atlas

+2. A .env file should be made in the server folder following the sample.env example

+3. Install all node dependencies and the command npm run seed to populate their database with the available lessons

+4. A user can then simply navigate to the webpage and interact with the lessons.
 A user should sign in in order to save their completed lessons.

 ![Home Page View](assets/homepage.png "Homepage")
 ![exercise](assets/exercise.png "Exercise")